jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 The more users a service has, the more data is available for training machine learning models, and the better the service becomes, bringing again more users.
 This feedback loop and the general capital-intensive nature of the technology (data and processing at scale) makes it likely that the largest companies are ahead in the use of these technologies.

-One could also take the pessimistic view that many of the ongoing disputes in standards organisations relate to which market actors will ultimately be able to collect the more data from private persons and how.
+One could also take the pessimistic view that many of the ongoing disputes in standards organizations relate to which market actors will ultimately be able to collect the more data from private persons and how.
 The question isn't as much about the protection of the user's privacy but rather whether one or another industry (or country) will be able to benefit from access to data.

 ## Permissionless Innovation